c9s/Constructor/README.md

 # Constructor

-Specilized PHP Scaffold Constructor.
+Specilized PHP Scaffolding Constructor.

 ## Definitions

-- blueprint - The main generator script for generating scaffoldings.
+- blueprint - The main generator script for generating scaffolding.
 - facility  - Components that can be generated.
 - postproduction - scripts that runs after generation.